enesoner33/Worty-Privacy-Policy/README.md

 # Worty-Privacy-Policy
 Privacy Policy

-Privacy Policy M.Enes Öner built the Worty app as a Free app.
+M.Enes Öner built the Worty app as a Free app.
 This SERVICE is provided by M.Enes Öner at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.